choi2nkyu/choi2nkyu/README.md

 - Facilitates communication between Korean client partners and non-Korean solution engineers to streamline support.

 **Key Contributions**
+- Contributed in on-boarding new clients.
+- Maintaining and helping client partners hands-on everyday.
 - Developed the "Balance Checker" tool to monitor gas relayer wallet balances, sending automated Slack alerts when balances are low to ensure clients can maintain adequate funds.
+- Presented at the Avalanche Summit 2024 and multiple conferences at universities.

 **Tech Stack**
 - Slack API, Go, AvaCloud, Blockchain technologies, Hubspot